CaylinDewey/cross-over-capsule-102/README.md

 - Several refinements had to be made for responsiveness throughout the project, for mobile, tablet, laptop and desktop.
 The mobile Galaxy Fold, and the Tablet Mac Air, was used.
 - There was a concern that the signup tab form dissappeared behind the white bits of the underlying image.
 A vote was made by concerned opionators and it was decided to leave it for now.
 - Halfway through the project I ran out of Codeanywhere hours and had to switch to Gitpod.
 The Code Institute Tutor had me working on Gitpod within a day - so efficient!!
+- In response to the peer-review the logo and name of the site was changed from "Cross-over Capsule" to "Threads".

 ### Tests
 #### Solved Bugs